 We adhere to financial principles designed to maintain a conservative balance sheet, disciplined growth, and robust free cash flow generation.
 Our growth strategy involves a disciplined screening of opportunities for differentiated assets that create unique competitive advantages and is focused on returns and payback periods.
-Our cash flow generation abilities are centered around maintaining a flexible cost structure and lean organizational structure which seeks efficiencies through continuous operational improvement and working capital management.
+Our cash flow generation abilities are centered around maintaining flexible costs and lean organizational structures that seek efficiencies through continuous operational improvement and working capital management.